samueldanso/SafeNest-ETHAccra/README.md

 Now that we have spun up our blockchain, started our frontend application and deployed our smart contract, we can start setting up our subgraph and utilize The Graph!

-> Before following these steps be sure Docker is running!
+> Before following these steps be sure Docker is running

 #### ✅ Step 1: Clean up any old data and spin up our docker containers ✅